Aiven-Open/klaw-docs/docs/setup-configuration/tenant-configuration.md

       Field: `requestTopicsEnvironmentsList`

-- Base sync environment Apache Kafka Connector
+- Base sync environment Apache Kafka Connect

   This is the base Apache Kafka Connect environment in a hierarchy of environments.
 Make sure this environment already exists under